Preparation and Observation

 Observation is the beginning of your musical studies with your child.
-It gives you an opportunity to meet and talk to Suzuki parents.
-This is the best way for you to find out about the benefits of the method and what your role as a parent would be.
+It gives you an opportunity to meet and talk to Suzuki parents and is the best way for you to find out about the method and what your role as a parent would be.
 It also gives you a chance to watch different teachers and to assess whose approach might best suit you and your child.
+For this reason, we require all new families to observe group lessons for at least one term.
+You may also arrange to observe individual lessons.

-You are welcome to observe any Group Class as often as you like and there is no charge.
-The observers register is kept on the front desk after 4pm.
+You are welcome to observe any group class as often as you like and there is no charge.
+An observer's register is kept in Pink Group, which meets at 3.55 in the Lower Gallery.
 Please sign it each time you come and fill in the application form so that we can contact you after your period of observation.

 Children who participate in the group classes all have a private Suzuki teacher.
-We wish to stress that the Suzuki method is NOT a group teaching method.
+We wish to stress that the Suzuki method is NOT a group teaching method and all children must learn with a Suzuki trained teacher.
 Each child has weekly individual lessons (usually at their teacher's house) and these are supplemented by the group lesson and musicianship classes at Lauderdale.

-It is vital that prospective parents understand the philosophical basis of the teaching method that they have chosen for their child, in this case the Suzuki method.
-We therefore feel that all parents should read "Nurtured by Love" and/or "Ability Development from age Zero" by Shinichi Suzuki.
+It is vital that prospective parents understand the philosophical basis of the teaching method that they have chosen for their child, in this case, the Suzuki method.
+Therefore we feel that all parents should read "Nurtured by Love" and/or "Ability Development from Age Zero" by Shinichi Suzuki.

 These books can be obtained by mail order from the British Suzuki Institute (BSI).
 The shop is open from 9.30 - 12.30, Monday to Friday and the telephone number is 020 3176 4172.
-You may also find them in your local library.
+You may also find them in your local library or online.

-Having read Dr Suzuki's books and started observing classes, we would like you to start daily listening to the CD of the Suzuki repertoire of your chosen instrument.
-This can be obtained from the British Suzuki Institute (see above for details).
-For violin we recommend Book 1 performed by William Preucil.
-You can buy the Book, with the CD included, which will be needed once you start lessons.
+Having read Dr. Suzuki's books and started observing classes, we would like you to start daily listening to the CD of the Suzuki repertoire of your chosen instrument.
+This can be obtained from the British Suzuki Institute or online.
+We recommend you start listening to the Book One recording as early as possible.
+You can buy the book, with the CD included, which will be needed once you start lessons.

 Please get into the habit of playing the CD every day so that you and your child become familiar with the repertoire.